Usability testing questions

 The short answer: by asking potential users lots of questions!

-To get more specific, you need to ask “usability testing questions”, which is a period of research UX designers, UX researchers, product managers, and marketers conduct throughout product development and before any official launches (and again when you propose any changes to your design later on, or to check everything is still working as intended).
+To get more specific, you need to ask “usability testing questions”, which is a period of research UX designers, UX researchers, product managers, and marketers conduct throughout product development and before any official launches (and again when you propose any changes to your design later, or to check everything is still working as intended).

 In this guide, we’re going to cover the following areas: